French ship Bretagne (1855): Operational history

 Bretagne saluting Queen Victoria at Cherbourg in 1858.
 Painting by Antoine Léon Morel-Fatio.

-Bretagne took part in the naval parade given in honour of Queen Victoria by Napoléon III at Cherbourg Roads on 5 August 1858.
+Bretagne took part in the naval parade given in honour of Queen Victoria by Napoleon III at Cherbourg Roads on 5 August 1858.
 The French Emperor intended to prove to the British that the recent improvements to Cherbourg military harbour were not meant as a threat to Great Britain, and invited the British monarch, Prince Albert and a large British delegation to visit the installations, as a token of good faith.
-The visit was counter-productive, as the display of power of the French fleet, compounded by bouts of diplomatic clumsiness such as inaugurating an equestrian statue of Napoléon I, irritated and worried the British.
+The visit was counter-productive, as the display of power of the French fleet, compounded by bouts of diplomatic clumsiness such as inaugurating an equestrian statue of Napoleon I, irritated and worried the British.
 After the British delegation departed in haste, Bretagne took the French emperor and empress aboard and ferried them to Brest for the next leg of their official tour.

-Bretagne served as a troopship during the Second Italian War of Independence in 1859, and a few months later the led the bombing of Tétouan forts in Morocco, where a cannonball hit her hull.
-In 1860, she sailed to Napoli for the funeral of Prince Jérôme Napoléon.
+Bretagne served as a troopship during the Second Italian War of Independence in 1859, and a few months later led the bombing of the Tétouan forts in Morocco, where a cannonball hit her hull.
+In 1860, she sailed to Naples for the funeral of Prince Jérôme Napoleon.
 She then sailed to Gaeta in October, under Admiral Adelbert Lebarbier de Tinan, to oppose a Sardinian attack against Napolitan forces, leading to the Battle of Garigliano.
 She spent most of 1861 ferrying French troops deployed in Syria back to France, before returning to Toulon.